k4s4s/Distributed-Futures/README.md

 with openmpi-1.4.5)

-If you have not installed boost in the default location, you need to define BOOST_ROOT to the root directory of your boost installation and add BOOST_ROOT/lib to LD_LIBRARY_PATH variable
+If you have not installed boost in the default location, you need to define BOOST_ROOT to the root directory of your boost installation.

 Other cmake flags:
 -Dstats=ON/OFF		Enables/Disables runtime statistic information report
 -Ddebug=ON/OFF		Enables/Disables runtime debug prints

-NOTE:Benchmark applications maybe need extra dependencies met.
+NOTE:Benchmark applications may need extra dependencies met.
 See their readme before compiling